Seanny123/seanaubin.github.io/content/post/2016-09-15-The-Power-of-Now-and-The-Dangers-of-Bullshit.md

 3. Highlight the limits of current scientific knowledge and why the field is still being pursued.

 “But I have a limited space of text to dedicate to the spread of knowledge!”
 I know and the fact that [we haven't invented a better form of communication given the advent of computers](https://medium.com/@seanaubin/mind-maps-for-augmented-thinking-communication-24a7d949388d#.673ghom5w) may be one of humanities greatest tragedies.
-But until humanity gets its act together, we might as well face the reality that text is still a dominant communication medium and accept the responsibility to use it as effectively and safely as possible.
+But until humanity gets its act together, we might as well accept text is still a dominant communication medium and use it responsibly.

 Cool.
-I'm glad we've got that sorted out, now let's go back to TPN for some practical examples of bullshit.
+I'm glad we've got that sorted out.
+Now, let's go back to TPN for some practical examples of bullshit.

 **III.**

-TPN is a repeat offender of spreading pseudo-profound bullshit in its second half, which is weird since its first half is so practical.
+TPN is a repeat offender of spreading pseudo-profound bullshit in its second half.
+Which is weird, since its first half is so practical.
 It's like the author wrote the first part talking to people about their problems and the second half while tripping on acid.
 They go from giving actionable suggestions to unleashing an avalanche of meaningless buzzwords in the space of one chapter.

 For example, butchering theoretical physics while talking about meditation: